EnvoyAI/examples/caffe-cpp_classification/README.md

 # Caffe Classification Example
-This example exists to demonstrate how to convert an existing project into one that can be used on the McCoy Platform.
+This example exists to demonstrate how to convert an existing project into one that can be used on the EnvoyAI Platform.

 The first step is to build the [Dockerfile](Dockerfile).
 This project already had a Dockerfile that we could work off of, so getting the runtime dependencies was trivial.
 We just needed to specify an __ENTRYPOINT__ that would provide the path for the image input, and write the metadata __LABELs__.